Azure/k8s-infra/spec/type_references_and_ownership.md

 ### What happens when a resource contains a link to another resource which doesn't exist?
 The resource with the link will be stuck in an unprovisioned state with an error stating that the linked resource doesn't exist.
-This behavior is the same as for a dependent resource with a non-existant owner.
+This behavior is the same as for a dependent resource with a non-existent owner.

 ### How are the CRD entities going to be rendered as ARM deployments?
 There are a few different ways to perform ARM deployments as [discussed in Dependent Resources](#dependent-resources).